 There are several areas to cover when reviewing an EB-5 entity’s track record.
 These include the following:

 - The number of projects the project developer has successfully completed.

 - Any prior loan defaults.

 - The developer’s experience with the regional center sponsoring the project.

 - How much equity capital has the developer made available?

 The Disbursement Process for EB-5 Funds

-While some investors may prefer for their entire investment to remain in escrow until Form I-526E is approved, such an arrangement would mean that the capital necessary for project development would not be available for months or even years.
+While some investors may prefer that their entire investment remains in escrow until Form I-526E is approved, such an arrangement would mean that the capital necessary for project development would not be available for months or even years.
 It may also be considered a violation of the at-risk requirement.